KhartesViewer/khartes/README.md

 the following section (the one on converting TIFF files to a data volume).
 Instead, go
-directly to the section after it, how to attach to an OME/Zarr data store.
+directly to the section after it, on how to attach to an OME/Zarr data store.

-We strongly recommend the OME/Zarr approach, because, as mentioned, it lets you freely and easily access to the entire scroll volume.
+**I strongly recommend the OME/Zarr approach**, because, as mentioned, it lets you freely and easily access the entire scroll volume.

 ### Converting TIFF files to khartes data volumes